Regular Expressions

 library).

 In the next section, we carry out an example text analysis.
-We’ll clean the data using regular expressions and string manipulation, convert the text into quantitative data, and analyze the text via these derived quantities.
+We clean the data using regular expressions and string manipulation, convert the text into quantitative data, and analyze the text via these derived quantities.